yanjustino/ellis/README.md

 ⚠️ optional command

+# Guide to contributing to a GitHub project
+This is a guide to contributing to this open source project that uses GitHub.
+It’s mostly based on how many open sorce projects operate.
+That’s all there is to it.
+The fundamentals are:

+* Fork the project & clone locally.
+* Create an upstream remote and sync your local copy before you branch.
+* Branch for each separate piece of work.
+* Do the work, write good commit messages, and read the CONTRIBUTING file if there is one.
+* Push to your origin repository.
+* Create a new PR in GitHub.
+* Respond to any code review feedback.

+If you want to contribute to an open source project, the best one to pick is one that you are using yourself.
+The maintainers will appreciate it!

 # Who was James H. Ellis
 James Henry Ellis (25 September 1924 – 25 November 1997) was a British engineer and **cryptographer**.
 In 1970, while working at the Government Communications Headquarters (GCHQ) in Cheltenham, he conceived of the possibility of "non-secret encryption", more commonly termed **public-key cryptography**.
 He had a simple but clever idea: